 Supporter Statement

-SORORITY CONFIDENTIAL adds a necessary visual narrative to discussions of race, power and identity dialogues on college campuses.
+[Sorority Confidential]… screened at the 2018 DDNRC Conference, added a well-received and necessary visual narrative to discussions of race, power and identity dialogues on college campuses.

 I work with undergraduate students, many of whom are in Greek fraternities and sororities.
 This can help them understand their legacy.